sergio2448/side_stacker_scaffold/README.md

 Since the divs that contain the circles in my interface have the click event, you can register clicks outside of the actual circle
-I didn't solve that problem to not waste time in things that don't add much value, also when you click randomly I get weird positions sometimes, I didn't spend time debugging it.
+I didn't solve that problem to not waste time in things that don't add much value, also when you click randomly I get weird positions sometimes, I didn't spend time debugging it though.